RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 ## Customers

-The demographic that is likely to purchase our product Scanalyzer, are large organisations such as schools or universities.
+The demographic that is likely to purchase our product Scanalyzer, are teachers/lecturers in large organisations such as schools or universities.
 This is because we have predominanly catered this program to analyse large data sets, and produce useful conclusions to the user.